adudu21isme/modified-roblox-playermodules/README.md

 # Modified Roblox PlayerModule
 ## This is my modified version of the roblox default PlayerModule (StarterPlayerScripts/PlayerModule, non-server authority one)
-## ❗Note: i will optimze Popper.lua (Popper) soon and once i do, will update the modules for my games and update the modules in this repo❗
 # Modules are being updated+tested currently.
 Once such is done, a github release will be made and this message will be removed (Will be reviewing each module again/such).

 The modified PlayerModules in this are designed for games i develop for but decided to let anybody use it if they want instead of my modified PlayerModules being Private.